 August 21, 2017.
-If you’re a space fan, you know what’s happening on this date.
-For the first time since 1979, US citizens will see a solar eclipse in its full glory — the shadow of the sun will cross diagonally from Oregon to South Carolina, giving viewers about 2.5 minutes of glorious totality in any given location.
+Do you remember what happened on this date?
+For the first time since 1979, US citizens watched a solar eclipse in its full glory .
+The shadow of the sun cut across diagonally from Oregon to South Carolina, giving viewers about 2.5 minutes of glorious totality in any given location.

-Maybe the better question: “what is space tourism, exactly?”
+Maybe the better question: “what is space tourism?”

-Google is kind enough to suggest that space tourism is “the practice of traveling into space for recreational purposes.”
-Wikipedia adds on “leisure or business purposes” to the definition.
-At its core, the definition of space tourism focuses on going to space for fun.
+The definition of space tourism is “the practice of traveling into space for recreational, leisure, or business purposes.”
+Said another way, any space tourism definition should focus on going to space for fun.

-While we can and should consider all of the activities from companies like Virgin Galactic, Blue Origin, Zero2Infinity, and others space tourism, we should not discredit the companies and destinations here on earth who meet the needs and desires for all of us who love to travel for space-related activities.
-These can vary widely, from cities and museums like Space Center Houston to hotels with space-themed rooms.
-We at The Space Tourism Guide embrace them all.
+We can and should consider all of the activities from space tourism companies like Virgin Galactic, Blue Origin, Zero2Infinity, and others.
+However, we should not discredit the companies and destinations here on earth who meet the needs and desires for all of us who love to travel for space-related activities.
+This includes observatories, aerospace museums, NASA facilities, and hotels with space-themed rooms.

-The mission of the Space Tourism Guide is to provide information and inspiration for space tourism on earth and above it.
+Our mission is to provide information and inspiration for space tourism on earth and above it.